BasharAlwarad/Software_Engineering_course/31_polymorphism/README.md

 ### Static Methods

-- **When:** Use when a method should belong to the class itself, not to any instance.
+- Use when a method should belong to the class itself, not to any instance.
-- **Why:** Useful for utility or helper methods, or to represent behavior common to all instances.
+- Useful for utility or helper methods, or to represent behavior common to all instances.
 - **How:** Use the `static` keyword.

 ```csharp